rust-lang/rust/doc/rust.md

 shifts and is fleshed out in working code.
 Certain parts work, certain parts do not, certain parts will be removed or changed.

 This manual is a snapshot written in the present tense.
-All features described exist in working code, but some are quite primitive or remain to be further modified by planned work.
+All features described exist in working code unless otherwise noted, but some are quite primitive or remain to be further modified by planned work.
 Some may be temporary.
 It is a *draft*, and we ask that you not take anything you read here as final.

 If you have suggestions to make, please try to focus them on *reductions* to